I know nothing of love, but I’ve got plenty to say about it.

 Where’s my Shirley-Temple love, I’m begging for that teeth-rotting, dream-inducing, hyper dope kind of love that adulthood denies along with the thousands of other things it takes away.
 I can remember waking up in the morning with the moon on my teeth and the sun in my hair, electrified with feeling despite the fact that he hadn’t touched me at all.

-Where is that love, my dear boy of my sweet past?
+Where is that love?
 It was such a fun game, only papercuts to be feared, never the big wrecking ball of catastrophe.
 Instead I’ve got this steeled sort of love that’s less like a game and more like a sport–and heaven knows I was never very good at those.
 It’s the kind of event that calls for chainmail and witnesses and scoreboards and lots of booze.
 Even its kindest moments still end with me sneaking out of bed before the sun can point out all the things I said I wouldn’t do, yet did anyway.
 It hurts, this love, and I’ve only just dove in.

 But it’s Valentine’s Day and I’m going to keep believing in the pink carnations I’m seeing, instead of all the cautionary breakup songs and divorce stories I’ve heard.
 Even if it starts as a silly game and eventually turns into a frightening war, love is still the highest power I’ve known.
 The craziest things I’ve ever done have not been done for money or fame or freedom, but for people–in hopes of winning that organ in the center of their chest.
 I guess what I’m trying to say is, even though it’s ugly and even though a lot of the pieces are broken or missing or used up, I’m still going to keep playing this silly game of love.